ppy/osu-wiki/wiki/Help_centre/Tournament_sanctions/en.md

 A hosting ban prevents a user from being the primary organiser or admin of any officially-supported tournament.
 They may, however, engage in other roles which do not involve organisation.

-Severe violations of the [official support rules](/wiki/Tournaments/Official_support) while organising a tournament, especially if competitive integrity is severed, may result in a hosting ban being applied.
-Less severe violations may lead to the user receiving a [hosting probation](#hosting-probations) instead.
+The committee reserves the right to bypass the [hosting probation](#hosting-probations) punishment in cases of severe violations of the [official support rules](/wiki/Tournaments/Official_support), especially in cases where competitive integrity is a concern.

 ## Hosting probations

-A hosting probation is a period of increased strictness for how well a user organises an officially supported tournament.
-When a hosting probation is applied to a user, the next tournament they organise that applies for official support will undergo heavy scrutiny by the Tournament Committee both during the tournament and after it finishes.
-Any small issues with the tournament will extend the hosting probation, while any major issues may result in a further sanction, such as a [hosting ban](#hosting-bans) or [staffing ban](#staffing-bans), or the tournament losing its official support.
+A hosting probation is enforced as a result of an [official support](/wiki/Tournaments/Official_support) rule violation that cannot be resolved via communication to the host after the tournament's conclusion.
+When a hosting probation is applied to a user, the next tournament they organise that applies for official support will be heavily scrutinized by the Tournament Committee both during the tournament and after it finishes.
+Minor issues which would typically be resolved via email communication without further incident would instead extend the hosting probation.
+Significant violations of official support rules while on probation will result in a [hosting ban](#hosting-ban) or greater punishment, as determined by the committee.

-A hosting probation can be removed in one of three ways: either the user organises a tournament with no issues, removing the need for higher scrutiny; a further sanction is applied; or the user organises a tournament which loses its official support.
+A hosting probation can be removed by organising a tournament with **zero** [official support](/wiki/Tournaments/Official_support) violations, including minor issues that would require the committee to email the host to fix these issues.
+Examples of these issues include:

+- Missing staff on the forum post
+- Not having public Qualifier results
+- Failing to sync multiple staff listings
+- Failing to update a Challonge bracket or other public match listing
+- Other basic errors which are similar in nature.

+Users who consistently have minor issues which require correction by the committee via email will remain on probation indefinitely.
+Users who make no effort to improve the quality of their events while on probation may be subject to harsher punishment as determined by the committee.

+If a user faces harsher punishment, such as a hosting ban, their probation will also expire once their punishment is lifted.